Judge's 55th homer, IKF's slam lead Yanks to sweep of Twins

 After Celestino’s RBI single off Marinaccio gave Minnesota a 4-3 lead in the 12th, Weissert retired Correa on a popout and Miranda on a flyout.

-Kiner-Falefa singled off Trevor Megill (3-3), stole second with one out and scored when Cabrera grounded a curve for an opposite-field, two-out single to left that ended a 4-hour, 3-minute struggle.
+Kiner-Falefa singled off Trevor Megill (3-3), stole second with one out and held at third when Jose Trevino dumped a single into right field and reached second in a rundown.
+Cabrera grounded a curve for an opposite-field, two-out single to left that ended a 4-hour, 3-minute struggle.

-“They’re cool, calm and collected,” Judge said of the kids.
-“I don’t see them up there timid.
-They’re not scared.”

 WINNING